Sponsored by CareCredit

 Dental disease.
 Issues with the teeth or inflammation in the gums can make chewing and eating quite painful.
 Infection can occur which makes cats feel ill.

 Inflammatory bowel disease.
 Inflammatory bowel disease (IBD) is when a cat’s intestines and/or stomach is inflamed.
 It could be allergies to food or just inflammation in general with no known cause.
-Chronic diarrhea or just inflammation in the intestines can lead to loss of protein, which causes general weight loss and higher loss of muscle.
+Chronic diarrhea or just inflammation in the intestines can lead to protein loss, which leads to rapid weight loss if left untreated.

 Chronic kidney disease.
 Kidney issues in cats are very common.
 Kidney disease often leads to nausea, which results in decreased appetite, and increased loss of protein.
 This causes muscle loss in cats.